babenkoivan/elastic-adapter/README.md

 $documentManager->index('my_index', $documents);
 ```

-You can also force Elasticsearch to refresh index immediately:
+There is also an option to refresh index immediately:

 ```php
 $documentManager->index('my_index', $documents, true);